MISTERSOFT/nodejs-mock-webservice/README.md

 ## Presentation
 This API allow you to access mock data.
 You have to test you code with some data via an API but you don't have any network ?
 You can download this on [Github](https://github.com/MISTERSOFT/nodejs-mock-webservice) !
-All returning data are in JSON.
+All returned data are in JSON.

 ## Pre-requisites
 * [Install NodeJS](https://nodejs.org/en/) - (Use a version of NodeJS that allow ES6 Javascript)
 * Run "npm install" - To install all dependencies

 ## How to use
-You can access to the API via these URLs bellow using Http request method :
+You can access to the API via these URLs bellow using Http request methods :

 * GET
     * /generate